Upside Down Pear Cake

 We love this pear cake recipe as-is, but it can also be easily customized to include your favorite flavors.

 - Nuts.
-For an added crunch, you can toss sliced almonds or chopped pecans over the brown sugar before layering on the pears.
+For an added crunch, you can toss sliced almonds, chopped pecans, or walnuts over the brown sugar before layering on the pears.
 Or sprinkle the nuts over the top of the cake, prior to serving.

 - Pear + apple cake.
 Use a combination of pears and apples for the top of the cake.